 As anyone who has ever done laundry knows, it can be tempting to wash everything on the hot setting.
 After all, hot water does a better job of removing dirt and stains.

 However, there are a few good reasons to wash your clothes on a cool setting instead.
 For one thing, it’s more energy-efficient, which can save you money on your utility bills.

 In addition, cold water is just as effective as hot water at cleaning laundry, as long as you use the right detergent.
 In fact, some detergents are designed specifically for cold water laundry.

 So next time you do laundry, try using the cool setting and see if it makes a difference.
 Your clothes will come out just as clean – and you’ll be doing your part to save energy.

 20. Turn down Your Refrigerator

-Refrigerators account for a considerable amount of your household electricity usage.
-Ensure that your fridge’s energy saving mode is switched on and that its doors shut tightly.
+Did you know that your refrigerator can account for a considerable amount of your household electricity usage?
+That’s why it’s important to ensure that your fridge’s energy-saving mode is switched on, the temperature is not unnecessarily cold, and that its doors shut tightly.

 By doing so, you can help to keep the temperature inside your fridge at a consistent level, which in turn will help to reduce your overall energy usage.
 Plus, it’ll also help to keep your food fresher for longer!